-Power and Water's annual Melaleuca Awards were developed in 2003 to recognise outstanding achievement in environmental excellence in the Northern Territory.
-Over the past nine years we have recognised and rewarded numerous businesses, community groups, schools and individuals for being environmental advocates.
+Power and Water's Melaleuca Awards were developed in 2003 to recognise outstanding achievement in environmental excellence in the Northern Territory.
+Over nine years we have recognised and rewarded numerous businesses, community groups, schools and individuals for being environmental advocates.

 Territorians who are re-using, recycling or reducing energy and water consumption, being innovative in sustainable principles, conserving resources, promoting climate change awareness, reducing greenhouse gas emissions and improving business sustainability are encouraged to enter to win an award.

-For more information on this years awards check out the Melaleuca Awards category information.
+For more information on the awards categories check out the Melaleuca Awards category information.
 To receive direct information about the awards, please email your details to email@example.com